cotton-coding/loom-io/documentation/core/examples.md

+---
+title: Work with loom-io
+description: Loom-io is a great way to get access to your files and work with them more efficiently.
+Check out some of the ways you can use it in this article to see how it can help you.
+---

 # Examples

 loom-io simplifies the access to different storage systems and brings you additional functionality like reading directories recursively, searching files, reading them line by line or automatically converting files to json.